joy1303125/Generative-AI-for-battery-material/README.md

 python cdvae/run.py data=custom expname=custom
 ```

-If training with a custom dataset, ensure to go to `conf/data/custom.yaml` and change the `prop` field to match the desired property to optimize **(ex. formation energy)**.
+If training with a custom dataset, ensure to go to `conf/data/custom.yaml` and change the `prop` field to the name of the desired property to optimize **(ex. formation energy)** in the CSV file.

 To use prebuilt datasets, use `data=carbon`, `data=mp_20`,  `data=perov` instead.
 CDVAE uses [hydra](https://hydra.cc) to configure hyperparameters, and users can modify them with the command line or configure files in `conf/` folder.